fuzz/etcdon/README.md

 hostname or IP address of your server.
 If you registered a domain and your server is just referred to by its domain name, that is also its hostname.

-Note that the default configuration keeps up to 49 compressed backups of your database--on a 50MB database that works out to almost 400MB of backups.
+Note that the default configuration keeps up to 27 compressed backups of your database--on a 50MB database that works out to ~200MB of backups.
 This is fine on a smaller server or one with lots of disk space, but I am working to adjust this to something more sensible as etcdon intends to be lean and nice, despite those words not rhyming.
-That should be ready soon, along with a more robust local cron system (see QuickStart local cron section below) that checks hourly if the day's backup has run and runs it if it have not.

 ```
 mkdir -p ~/.config